zhangsn/FrameByFrameAnimationDrawable/README.md

 By default,FrameByFrameAnimationDrawable will cache every frame(only the raw bytes,not bitmap) of the animation-list in memory in order to be I/O efficient when decoding raw bytes into bitmap.
 However if your app has extreamly memory limit, you can set this parameter to true and the cache will not be used.

 ## Limitation
-Cause we don't us Android build in resource loading mechanism, the bitmaps will not be automatically scaled according to difference dpi.You **have to** specify the layout_width and layout_height in real dimentions.
+Cause we don't use Android build in resource loading mechanism, the bitmaps will not be automatically scaled according to difference dpi.You **have to** specify the layout_width and layout_height in real dimentions.